Our Journey

 Assembling the founding team

-FAS holds its first team meeting, bringing on Robert Kyomuhendo and Shiba Amutuhaire Kalpakovic to build out the founding team.
+With the idea taking shape, Martin and Daniel bring on Robert Kyomuhendo and Shiba Amutuhaire Kalpakovic to form the founding team.

 AlgeriaAngolaBeninBotswanaBurkina FasoBurundiCameroonCape VerdeCentral African RepublicChadComorosCongoDjiboutiEgyptEquatorial GuineaEritreaEthiopiaGabonGambiaGhanaGuineaGuinea-BissauIvory CoastKenyaLesothoLiberiaLibyaMadagascarMalawiMaliMauritaniaMauritiusMoroccoMozambiqueNamibiaNigerNigeriaLa ReunionRwandaSao Tome and PrincipeSenegalSeychellesSierra LeoneSomaliaSouth AfricaSudanSouth SudanSwazilandTanzaniaTogoTunisiaUgandaWestern SaharaDR CongoZambiaZimbabwe